Skip to content

 Don’t over-minimise your income

-• It’s tempting to reduce your taxable profit for HMRC, but mortgage lenders base your borrowing on declared income.
-Speak to your accountant about finding the right balance between tax efficiency and mortgage eligibility at least 12–18 months before applying.
+• It’s tempting to shrink your taxable profit for HMRC, but a lender bases your borrowing on the income you declare.
+Talk to your accountant about balancing tax efficiency against mortgage eligibility a good 12 to 18 months before you apply.

 Clean up your credit file

-• Pay down credit cards and close unused accounts.
-Register on the electoral roll.
-Check your credit report with Experian, Equifax, or TransUnion for errors and get them corrected before you apply.
+• Pay down credit cards and close accounts you no longer use.
+Get yourself on the electoral roll.
+Check your credit report with Experian, Equifax or TransUnion, and put right any errors before you apply.

 Save a larger deposit

-• A bigger deposit reduces your LTV and opens up more competitive rates.
-Moving from 90% LTV to 85% or even 80% can mean significant monthly savings and access to lenders with more flexible income criteria.
+• [A bigger deposit](/blog/mortgage-deposit-guide) lowers your LTV and opens up sharper rates.
+Going from 90% LTV down to 85%, or even 80%, can cut your monthly cost and bring in lenders with more flexible income rules.

 Use a qualified accountant

-• Lenders give more weight to accounts prepared by a chartered or certified accountant.
-If you’re currently using an unqualified bookkeeper, consider upgrading before your next set of accounts is due.
+• Lenders trust accounts more when a chartered or certified accountant has prepared them.
+If an unqualified bookkeeper does yours now, it’s worth switching before your next set of accounts falls due.

 Work with a specialist broker